Houston vs. Dayton College Basketball Predictions & Picks - November 19

 Houston Performance Insights

-- The Cougars average 77.2 points per game (164th in college basketball) while giving up 48.8 per outing (second in college basketball).
+- The Cougars average 77.2 points per game (163rd in college basketball) while allowing 48.8 per contest (second in college basketball).
 They have a +142 scoring differential overall and outscore opponents by 28.4 points per game.

-- Houston ranks 57th in the country at 39.2 rebounds per game.
-That's 9.6 more than the 29.6 its opponents average.
+- Houston wins the rebound battle by 9.6 boards on average.
+It collects 39.2 rebounds per game, which ranks 55th in college basketball, while its opponents pull down 29.6 per outing.

-- The Cougars average 102.3 points per 100 possessions on offense (81st in college basketball), and give up 64.6 points per 100 possessions (third in college basketball).
+- The Cougars average 102.3 points per 100 possessions on offense (79th in college basketball), and allow 64.6 points per 100 possessions (third in college basketball).

-- Houston has had fewer turnovers than its opponents this season, committing nine per game (35th in college basketball play) while forcing 17.2 (26th in college basketball).
+- Houston has committed nine turnovers per game (34th in college basketball play), 8.2 fewer than the 17.2 it forces on average (26th in college basketball).

 Dayton Performance Insights

+- Dayton was lifted by its defense last year, as it ranked ninth-best in college basketball by allowing only 61 points per game.
+It ranked 259th in college basketball in points scored (68.6 per contest).

-- Dayton averaged 68.6 points per game last season (259th-ranked in college basketball), but it really shined defensively, surrendering just 61 points per contest (ninth-best).
+- The Flyers averaged 33 rebounds per game last year (101st-ranked in college basketball), and they gave up only 27.8 rebounds per game (20th-best).

-- With 27.8 rebounds allowed per game, the Flyers ranked 20th-best in college basketball.
-They ranked 101st in college basketball by pulling down 33 boards per contest.

-- Dayton ranked 40th in the nation with 15.2 dimes per contest.
+- Dayton ranked 40th in the country with 15.2 assists per contest.

-- The Flyers ranked 142nd in college basketball at 11.5 turnovers per game, but they forced 9.5 turnovers per game, which ranked 13th-worst in college basketball.
+- The Flyers ranked 13th-worst in the country with 9.5 forced turnovers per contest.
+Meanwhile, they averaged 11.5 turnovers per game (142nd-ranked in college basketball).

-- Dayton surrendered 6.5 threes per game last season (82nd-ranked in college basketball), and it allowed a 29.3% three-point percentage (eighth-best).
+- Dayton ceded 6.5 three-pointers per game last season (82nd-ranked in college basketball), and it allowed a 29.3% three-point percentage (eighth-best).

-- Dayton attempted 32.9 two-pointers per game last season, which accounted for 62.7% of the shots it took (and 73% of the team's baskets).
-Meanwhile, it attempted 19.6 three-pointers per contest, which were 37.3% of its shots (and 27% of the team's buckets).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.